Leaving a toxic partner.

 - Get a restraining order, protection order or a non-molestation order.

-Others have got out safely before you, you can also get out safely.
+Others have got out safely before you, and you can also get out safely.
 Once you’ve taken this step which is the most important, you can start working on you and your life again.